About me

 Other areas of counselling I deal with

 I'm very interested in the 'replacement child' phenomenon.
-This refers to the situation where parents, who have lost a child, have another child to fill the void left by the deceased child.
+This refers to the situation where parents, who have lost a child, have another child to fill the void left by the child who sadly died.
 This new child, often referred to as the 'replacement child', may be consciously or unconsciously expected to fulfill the role of the lost child, inheriting the emotional weight and expectations that come with this position.

 Therapies offered